 Friends or family have evicted you

-If you're over 18 years old please complete our online Housing Options Assessment form to see if we can help you.
+If you're over 18 years old, please go to our I'm at risk of being or already am homeless webpage to see if we can help you.

 The accommodation and support you received as an asylum seeker has ended

-If you have been provided with accommodation and support through the Home Office, which has ended or is coming to an end, you should complete our online Housing Options Assessment form to see if we can help you.
+If you have been provided with accommodation and support through the Home Office, which has ended or is coming to an end, you should go to our I'm at risk of being or already am homeless webpage to see if we can help you.